 Whether or not we accept God’s Name, all of us share it.
-So why does it feel awkward to say “my Father” in public?
+So why does it feel so awkward to say “My Father” in public?

 “Every Being In The Universe” – KPAX, 2001

 What does it mean to accept God’s Name?
 Many faiths tell us the Name is ours by birthright.
-Why, then, does it seem odd to assert direct lineage to God, and much more proper to take a human father’s name?
+Why then does it seem odd to assert direct lineage to God—and much more proper to honor our human parents?

-“Because you offend those who don’t believe what you believe,” the human world explains.
+“Because you offend those who don’t believe what you believe,” chides the human world.
 I see.
-So it’s better to cast aside our heavenly Father?
-By itself, belief in a creator is not religion.
-What’s more, most of us freely use the phrase, “child of God.”
-But imagine telling someone in the grocery store what your Father in heaven said to you last night.
-See the problem?
-Maybe, when we accept God’s Name as a normal everyday thing for ourselves, others might also.
+Isn’t everyone descended from God?
+By itself, belief in a creator is not a religion.
+But just imagine telling someone in the grocery store what your Father in heaven said to you last night.
+Once in a while I do this.
+My hope is that when I accept God’s Name as a normal, everyday thing for myself, so might others.
 Someone asked us to do this a while back.
-And he didn’t seem particularly concerned about offending anyone.
+He didn’t seem too concerned about offending people.

-“…and do not call anyone on earth ‘father,’ for you have one Father, and he is in heaven.”
+“Do not call anyone on earth ‘father,’ for you have one Father, and he is in heaven.”

 “Don’t let anyone call you ‘Teacher,’ for you have only one teacher…and all of you are equal as brothers and sisters.”

-Accept God’s Name and live without judgment.
+Accept God’s Name and live judgment-free.

 Honor your father and your mother, so that you may live long in the land the Lord your God is giving you.